Instructions to Calendar Authors

 Description of event:

 Following the above headers, start a new line with no bold header and type a description of the event, including all relevant information, links, and comments.
-Remember to mention any required passes, permits, or fees at the end, separated from the body by one line.
 For example:

 If the leader(s) want to require participants to sign up for the event through the Teamup Calendar, follow these instructions to enable the Signup option:

-If the destination of an event already in the calendar is changed, change the destination in the title and add the suffix "(CHANGED)" to the title, again, to avoid confusion among members who remember seeing a different destination prior to the change.
+If the destination of an event already in the calendar is changed, remove the old title and replace it with the word CHANGED in caps, followed by a colon and a space, followed by the new destination.
+Again, this is to avoid confusion among members who remember seeing a different destination prior to the change.
+For example:

 It is very important to eliminate the prior destination since strikethrough is not available in the title.
 Do NOT try to include the old destination in the title.
 If the details haven’t changed, it isn’t important what the old destination was.